openSUSE/news-o-o/_posts/2011-08-13-opensuse-weekly-news-issue-188-is-out.markdown

         file system journal if the content of the file wasn't already overwritten by new data. (...)

-
+â€

+â€œ

         [Techlaze: Top 5 Plasma Widgets for the KDE Desktop](http://techlaze.com/2011/08/best-plasma-widgets-kde/)

-With KDE 4.7, the KDE team has managed to create one of the most beautiful desktops out there, and to be honest, it™s even more appealing than Windows 7 or Mac OS X. On the usability front, KDE doesn™t seem to cut corners.
+With KDE 4.7, the KDE team has managed to create one of the most beautiful desktops out there, and to be honest, itâ€™s even more appealing than Windows 7 or Mac OS X. On the usability front, KDE doesnâ€™t seem to cut corners.
 Trademark features like Activities and Plasmoids (widgets) are polished to near perfection.
 Also, since the initial KDE 4 release, a lot of quality community-created widgets and plugins have sprung up, making the KDE workspace more than just an alternative to GNOME 3 or Unity.
-So, if you™ve just installed KDE on your computer, here are some of the best widgets you can drop on to your desktop and make your friends jealous. (...)
+So, if youâ€™ve just installed KDE on your computer, here are some of the best widgets you can drop on to your desktop and make your friends jealous. (...)

-
+â€

+â€œ

         [Hubfolio/Matthew Casperson: Copying the contents of a file to the clipboard in Nautilus](http://www.brighthub.com/hubfolio/matthew-casperson/blog/archive/2011/08/08/copying-the-contents-of-a-file-to-the-clipboard-in-nautilus.aspx)